Seizesun/decision-making-LSTM/README.md

-#   WAN_lab   from BNU (the McGovern institute)
+#   WAN_lab     IDG/McGovern Institute-BNU
-decision-making-simulaition,Reinforcement learning in the process of decision cognition
+decision-making-simulaition,Reinforcement learning in the process of decision cognition.